odunayo12/New_NGN_BUDGET_DATA/README.md

 1. To serve the information and decision-making needs of people.
 2. To provide a locally accessible data for data-analyst enthusiasts.

+## Files and Folders
+* **/Budget_Data** contains budget data for each year from 2018 to 2020
+* **/assets** contains the data wrangling or data cleaning scripts

-To follow:
+## To follow:
-1. Data in #MySql format
+1. Data in MySql format
-2. Detailed Exploratory #Analytics and Visualization through blogposts
+2. Detailed Exploratory Analytics and Visualization through blogposts